pranav04katiyar/Ecommerce/src/main/java/README.md

          return products;
      }
      ```
    - Here, in response, we are getting an error of `Type mismatch: cannot convert from List<FakeStoreProductDTO> to List<FakeStoreProductDTO>.class`.
       - Java is not allowing to convert anything to List of a class, so we need to use a workaround.
       - This happens because of Java Generics.
+        - Generics in Java are a way to create parameterised classes which can be adapted to have various implementation variations.
+They provide compile-time safety via type checks for classes.
+        - We can have List<Integer>, List<String>, List<Animal>, List<Product>, Stack<Animal>, Stack<Integer>, etc.
+        - List<FakeStoreProductDTO> is a parameterized type, so it is a type.
+(What is a type?
+A type is a set of values and a set of operations that can be performed on those values.)
+        - List<FakeStoreProductDTO>.class is not a type, so Java is not allowing it.
+      - Generics came after Java 5.
+      - Java tries to maintain backward compatibility as much as possible.
+        - Code written in older versions (eg: Java 1.0) should work in newer versions(eg: Java 8).
+      - So Java has a concept of Type Erasure.
+        - Let's use the parameterised type for compile time checks, but at runtime, the info will be removed.
+        - Example: for List<Animal>, Java will check at compile time that only Animal objects are added to the list.
+        - If let's say we add List<1> instead of List<Animal>, Java will give a compile-time error.
+        - But at runtime, Java will remove the type info and runs it as just a List, so that the code written in older versions will work in newer versions.
+   - The issue here is that for List<FakStoreProductDTO>.class, Java will run it as List.class, and we will get a hashmap of the list as Java internally uses a hashmap to store the list.
+        - > Whenever Java receives any JSON, it tries to convert it into the best possible object.
+If it is not able to convert it into the best possible object, it will convert it into a hashmap because hashmap is a key-value pair, and JSON is also a key-value pair.
+     - But we want a List of FakeStoreProductDTO objects.
+So we need to use a workaround.
+     - The workaround is very simple.
+Instead of using List<FakeStoreProductDTO>.class, we can use an array of FakeStoreProductDTO objects.
+       - So instead of `List<FakeStoreProductDTO>.class`, we can use `FakeStoreProductDTO[].class`.
+       - So the code will be:
+         ```
+         FakeStoreProductDTO[] response = restTemplate.getForObject("https://fakestoreapi.com/products", FakeStoreProductDTO[].class);
+         ```
+     - Another workaround is to use a ParameterizedTypeReference.
+       - A ParameterizedTypeReference is a class in Java that is used to get the type of a parameterized class.
+       - So instead of `List<FakeStoreProductDTO>.class`, we can use `new ParameterizedTypeReference<List<FakeStoreProductDTO>>() {}`.
+       - The `new ParameterizedTypeReference<List<FakeStoreProductDTO>>() {}` is an anonymous class that extends the ParameterizedTypeReference class and will return the type of a List of FakeStoreProductDTO objects.
+       - So the code will be:
+         ```
+         List<FakeStoreProductDTO> response = restTemplate.exchange("https://fakestoreapi.com/products", HttpMethod.GET, null, new ParameterizedTypeReference<List<FakeStoreProductDTO>>() {}).getBody();
+         ```
+2. Now we need to call this service in the `ProductController` class.
+   - Change the `getAllProducts()` method in the `ProductController` class to call the `ProductService` class to get all the products.
-       -
+     - ```
+       @GetMapping()
+       public List<Product> getAllProducts() {
+           return productService.getAllProducts();
+       }
+       ```
+3. Run the main file `Ecommerce_ProductServiceApplication.java` and test the API in Postman.